 My first shot at making recommendations for a book club was in Manhattan where I presented ideas during the group’s “pitch sessions” - the time following the meeting when we made the reading selection for the next month.
-However, one or two members came to so dominate the process that we took to picking the suggested titles out of a hat and reading them without emotion.
+However, one or two members came to so dominate the process that we took to picking the suggested titles out of a hat and reading them without emotion in attempt to avoid impropriety.

 In Pittsburgh, I was part of a group that started with about twenty people at the local Boarders.
 After five years, right before I left that group, it too came to rely heavily on only one member for its reading list.

 That changed when I moved to St Paul five years ago.
-I asked around about a book club and was told there was one running out of the local bookstore, Micawber's and to contact Nancy Healy.
+I asked around about a book club and was told there was the Sunday Afternoon Book Club running out of the local bookstore, Micawber's and to contact Nancy Healy.
 I used the Nexdoor app to contact her, and she got right back to me with the title for the month: Everything I Never Told You by Celeste Ng.

 Over the years, I’ve used a variety of sources for my suggestions – standing in line at the grocery store, combing the reading lists from other book groups I found in other book stores, and perhaps, some would say, fool proof, relying on Oprah Winfrey.
 I would say I have never consulted Oprah’s reading list first considering that too easy.